-Only full members of EphMRA and Intellus are eligible to vote.
+Only full members of EPHMRA and Intellus are eligible to vote.

-E. Changes of classification of existing products
+E Changes of Classification of Existing Products

 Requests for changes to the classification of individual products are reviewed by the Committee.
-Requests for change can be made at any time during the year to the local IQVIA country representative, to a country representative on the Committee, to the Committee member responsible for the target therapeutic class, or directly to the Chairperson of the Committee.
+Requests for change can be made at any time during the year via the EPHMRA website or direct to the EPHMRA General Manager.

 Change of class because of new or changed indication should be supported by the requesting company with substantial documentation.
 A new brand name or a suffix can be used in order to indicate the new use of an existing product.
-An approved labeling indicating a new use can also be taken into consideration for change, if the product name has not been changed.
+An approved labeling indicating a new use can also be taken into consideration for change if the product name has not been changed.
 If the change request is made by a local affiliate, the Committee may confirm the request with the headquarters company.

 Assignments of a product's class can be changed at any point during the product's first twelve months of market life in that country.
 This time limit may be extended at the discretion of the Committee.
-Thereafter, requests for change can be made at any point during the year but are effected in the first audit of the year.
-The major reason for this is to provide audit users with consistent market definitions during the year.
-Occasionally international products may be changed immediately at the discretion of the committee.
-The committee will take into consideration the age of the product, the markets in which the product is active, and the classification level.
-Changes to the coding of new panels may be made during the first two years of the new panel.
+Thereafter, requests for change can be made at any point during the year but are implemented in the first January of the following year.
+The major reason for this is to provide data users with consistent market definitions during the year.
+Occasionally products may be changed immediately at the discretion of the Committee.
+The Committee will take into consideration the age of the product, the markets in which the product is active, and the classification level.